wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 This is very similar to what was scaffolded in the `Edit` component, with a couple of differences.

-The biggest difference being that only a specific subset of the block's properties are applied to the parent container, via `useBlockProps.save()`.
+One difference is that only a specific subset of the block's properties are applied to the parent container, via `useBlockProps.save()`.

 This is because the `save` function is only concerned with the properties that are relevant to the front end, and not the editor.

 The other difference is that the code inside the parent tag is all on one line.

-This is mostly irrelevant to the block's actually functionality, and it just shows a different way to write the same code.
+This is mostly irrelevant to the block's actual functionality, and it just shows a different way to write the same code.
 Some developers prefer to split out the code onto multiple lines, as it makes it more readable in some circumstances.

 So you can update the `save` function to return the same content as the `Edit` component.